Frequently asked questions

 • Exercising regularly

-• Working with your HCP to address cardiometabolic risk factors
+• Working with your HCP to address risk factors

 Learn more about how to create your own MASH management plan.